The Evolution of Stores

 Store (noun): a business establishment where usually diversified goods are kept for retail sale

 According to Webster, that is the definition of a store in its purest form.
 Oh how the times have changed.
 This past year brought greater complexity and dimension to the definition of a store.
-It’s now a warehouse, return center, pick-up location, showroom, experience, fulfillment center, and community hub.
+It’s now more than just a place to buy products; it’s a warehouse, a return center, a pick-up location, a showroom, an experiential destination, a fulfillment center, and a community hub.
 But can a single store be all those things at once?
 Retailers are being forced to reassess their physical footprint and dial up components of this new definition based on e-commerce sales and operations as well as changing consumer wants and needs.

-During the height of the pandemic, we saw shopping behaviors drastically impacted with more than one-third (34%) of U.S. shoppers adding new brands to their consideration set, 24% adding new brands to the usual mix on their shopping lists, and 13% using the opportunity to discover new brands3.
-For brands, we know it costs 5x more to acquire a new customer versus retaining a current customer4, and that increasing retention of a current customer is much more profitable as well.
-Brands can no longer simply look at the traditional path to purchase (and consequently the traditional role the store plays on that consumer road).
+During the height of the pandemic, we saw shopping behaviors alter drastically with more than one-third (34%) of U.S. shoppers adding new brands to their consideration set, 24% adding new brands to the usual mix on their shopping lists, and 13% using the opportunity to discover new brands3.
+It’s essential for brands to recognize the importance of retaining existing customers, as it’s five times more costly to acquire a new customer than to keep an existing one.4 Brands can no longer simply look at the traditional path to purchase.
 Instead, we believe that it’s equally important to think about what happens after purchase as that can greatly impact whether that customer comes back to the brand or retailer again.
-This Wayfind article looks at a few ways brands and retailers can consider actions beyond the conventional point of purchase, and instead consider the path to “repurchase” as an essential moment in the journey.

 We believe our role is to dig deep into the problems that brands are experiencing.
 Once we identify the issues, then we can explore actionable solutions.
 One of the best methods to start this process is to get into the store and experience it the way customers do.
 Shoppers have different expectations because certain kinds of experiences have trained them to expect more from an environment than in decades past.
 Being a creative catalyst and consultant comes with the responsibility to continually learn by immersing ourselves in stores, restaurants, and other retail spaces to understand the shopper.

-We started this article with a not so simple question—can a single store be all those things (warehouse, return center, pick-up location, showroom, experience, fulfillment center, and community hub) at once?
-The simple answer is yes.
+We started this article with a not so simple question—can a single store be everything (warehouse, return center, pick-up location, showroom, experience, fulfillment center, and community hub) at once?
+The simple answer is, yes.
 We had the pleasure of partnering with Dick’s Sporting Goods on the strategy, design and launch of their next-gen concept—House of Sport.
 A store born out of the changing needs of consumers, “our insights were showing us that while our omnichannel consumption was strong across platforms, our athletes had an increasingly high desire for experience.
 They wanted the ease and convenience of online, but they also wanted a destination where they could get advice from trusted advisors around the products, try those products out and also participate in activities that support their active lifestyle.”
 (Toni Roeller, SVP, In-Store Environment at DSG)5.
-The House of Sport concept was built on: creating a shopping experience that embraced a try-before-you-buy ethos; providing service to the customers via expert associates; emphasizing a sense of community by encouraging interaction and engagement; and immersing customers in the product via various shop-in-shops.
+The House of Sport concept was built on creating a shopping experience that embraced a try-before-you-buy ethos, providing service to the customers via expert associates, emphasizing a sense of community by encouraging interaction and engagement, and immersing customers in the product via various shop-in-shops.

 Subscribe to Wayfind